Genetic studies on Moroccans: E-M81

 E1b1b1b1 (E-M81), formerly E1b1b1b, E3b1b, and E3b2, is the most common Y chromosome haplogroup in Morocco, dominated by its subclade E-M183.
 It is thought to have originated in North Africa 14,200 years ago.

-Its parent clade E1b1b (E-M215) is believed to have first appeared in Horn of Africa about 42,600 years ago.
+Its parent clade E1b1b (E-M215) is believed to have first appeared in the Horn of Africa about 42,600 years ago.
+Its dominant subclade E-M35 is thought to have emerged in East-Africa about 22,400 years ago, and would have later dispersed into North Africa and from there into West Asia.
+All major sub-branches of E-M35 are thought to have originated in the same general area as the parent clade: in North Africa, Horn of Africa, or nearby areas of the Near East.
+Some branches of E-M35 left Africa many thousands of years ago.
+For example, Battaglia, Fornarino, Al-Zahery & Olivieri (2008) estimated that E-M78 (called E1b1b1a1 in that paper) has been in Europe longer than 10,000 years.

 This haplogroup reaches a mean frequency of 85% in North Africa.
 It decreases in frequency from approximately 80% or more in some Moroccan Berber populations, including Saharawis, to approximately 28% to the east of this range in Egypt.

 Due to the clade's prevalence among these Berber groups and others such as Mozabites, Riffians, Chleuhs, Middle Atlas and Kabyle, it is sometimes referred to as a genetic Berber marker.